 Customer and consumer needs have changed over the course of the past few years.
 Calls for sustainable products are everywhere.
 To what extent is HALBA affected by this shift?

 All markets are somewhat different.
 But demand for sustainable products is fairly similar across the world: our customers want products with an attractive price and a consistently high quality, and they need to be sustainable to boot.
 The topic of sustainable packaging solutions has become significantly more visible during the past two years, too.
 Plastic is on everyone’s lips, even though claims of the environmental friendliness of many plastic alternatives do not hold up to scrutiny at this stage.
-I have no doubt that the packaging segment will continue to grow strongly in the coming years.
+We have no doubt that the packaging segment will continue to grow strongly in the coming years.

 What value does HALBA offer its customers in the area of sustainability?

 We focus on high-quality, credible certifications and sustainability labels which have become well established in the market.
 Over the past years, we have added more and more products with a label: we launched our first Fairtrade chocolate in 1994, our first organic chocolate in 2005 and our first climate-neutral chocolate in 2010.
 Our customers can choose from a wide range of labels and combinations thereof.
 We also run pioneering sustainability projects right at the source, in the category of snacks as well as chocolate.
-We organise and finance projects in 10 countries.
-These projects are co-funded by the Coop Sustainability Fund, and some also receive funding from international aid organisations, through international development cooperation and from NGOs.
+We organise and finance projects in eleven countries.
+These projects are co-funded by the Coop Sustainability Fund, and some also receive funding from international aid organisations, through international development cooperation and from various NGOs.
 Our customers can profit from this pioneering work and – if they so desire – contribute to projects, too.

 How do HALBA customers benefit from this work on location?